Open Access Policy

 European Review for Medical and Pharmacological Sciences adopts a single-blind peer review.
 Reviewers are anonymous unless they want to identify themselves by including their names in the review on our submission system.
 Selected reviewers need to declare the absence of a conflict of interest in order to proceed with the review process.

-All contributions are initially handled by the Editor-in-Chief (EiC) and the Co-Editor in Chief, who, together with the Associate Editors (AE) and the Editorial Team, make the initial evaluation of the manuscript by verifying whether it falls within the aims and scope of the journal and adheres to journal guidelines and policies.
+All contributions are then handled by the Editor-in-Chief (EiC), who, together with the Associate Editors (AE), makes the initial evaluation of the manuscript by verifying whether it falls within the aims and scope of the journal and adheres to journal guidelines and policies.
 Following this, the manuscript may proceed to peer review or be rejected.
 Papers deemed weak or unsuitable by the editors are promptly rejected without external review.
-However, these decisions may be taken by asking for informal consultation from specialists in the field.
+However, these decisions may also be taken after informal consultation with specialists in the relevant field.

-After this step, the EiC or an AE assigns the manuscript to 2 or 3 reviewers, among the editorial board members or external reviewers who are expert in the field.
-To be selected, reviewers must not have published papers in the last 5 years with none of the authors of the manuscript, must belong to different institutions from authors and must not have any personal or financial conflict of interest with the authors or the content of the manuscript.
-Reviewer selection is critical to the publication process, and we base our choice on many factors, including expertise, reputation, specific recommendations.
-Reviewers should bear in mind that these messages contain confidential information, which should be treated as such.
-Authors may suggest independent reviewers, but the journal will only consider these suggestions upon verifying the reviewers’ identity and expertise and ensuring no conflicts of interest exist between the authors and the proposed reviewers.
+After this step, the EiC or an AE assigns the manuscript to two or three reviewers, selected among Editorial Board members or qualified external experts in the field.
+To be selected, reviewers must not have co-authored papers with any of the manuscript’s authors within the past five years, must belong to different institutions, and must have no personal or financial conflict of interest with the authors or the content of the paper.
+Reviewer selection is a critical part of the publication process and is based on multiple factors, including expertise, reputation, and specific recommendations.
+Reviewers are reminded that all materials they receive are confidential and must be treated accordingly.
+Authors may suggest potential independent reviewers, but the journal will only consider these suggestions after verifying the reviewers’ identity, expertise, and absence of any conflicts of interest.

 Authors’ Appeals